bcbnz/matplotlib-pgfutils/doc/usage.md

 ```

 This sets the figure to take up 60% of the `\textwidth` of the TeX document,
-and 40% of the `\textheight` (see [Config](config.md) for details of how to
+and 40% of the `\textheight` (see the [configuration documentation](config.md)
-configure the height and width of your document).
-The width and height can also
+for details of how to configure the height and width of your document).
+The
-be set to specific sizes:
+width and height can also be set to specific sizes:

 ```python
 from pgfutils import setup_figure, save